 In 2001, the College purchased the former City Avenue Hospital.
 The building was razed, and the College sold a parcel of land to neighbor WPVI Channel 6.
 Investment income from the sale has been used for need-based student scholarships; the remaining acres have been reserved to accommodate future construction.

 In 1999, the College achieved a major milestone when it became accredited by the Commission on Higher Education of the Middle States Association of Colleges and Schools.
 The same year, PCOM opened its new, expanded PCOM Healthcare Center—Roxborough Division on Henry Avenue in Philadelphia.
-Renovations to the College’s West Philadelphia Healthcare Center, Lancaster Avenue Division, followed.
+Renovations to the College’s West Philadelphia Healthcare Center, Lancaster Avenue Center, followed.
 The healthcare center is now three times its former size and includes updated exam and procedure rooms and a pharmacy.
+In 2016, patient services provided at Roxborough Center were relocated to the Roxborough Memorial Hospital Medical Office Building and Family Medicine at PCOM.

 In 2002, the College purchased a human patient simulator for use in its clinical learning and assessment lab.
 STAN, short for Standard Man, is a sophisticated mannequin that breathes, has a heartbeat, pupils that react to light and medication, a pulse that can be felt at five locations and lung sounds.
 He can even talk.
 STAN can be programmed to mimic almost any medical situation that might occur and accurately mirrors human responses to such procedures as CPR, intravenous medication, intubation and catheterization.
 The clinical learning and assessment lab has since been expanded to include a birth simulator, a laparoscopic simulator, and endoscopic simulator, cardiac catheterization simulator in addition to other state-of-the-art training simulators.
 In 2014, the 11,000-square-foot facility was renamed the Dr. Michael and Wendy Saltzburg Clinical Learning & Assessment Center (CLAC) in honor of alumnus Michael C. Saltzburg, DO '77, and his wife, Wendy.
 The Saltzburg Clinical Learning & Assessment Center was funded by significant gifts made by the Saltzburgs as well as generous contributions from the Commonwealth of Pennsylvania's Redevelopment Assistance Capital Program and other donors.